DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 However, getting hit, not attacking for a while, and blocking for too long will drain the meter.
 This should encourage the player to have a high risk, high reward playstyle.

 ### Active Ability

+Using the active ability will

 ### Passive Ability

+The passive ability has a meter requirement, meaning that the *meter* has to be above a certain threshold in order for the passive ability to activate.
+A UI icon should indicate when the passive ability is available (Like the icon for the passive is usually greyed out, but when the *meter* is above the threshold, the icon lights up).
+Different pads

 # Art Style